-Consulting and advising with a human touch
+Consulting, writing and advising with a human touch

 In the age of 24-hour news, social media and information overload, it’s harder than ever to be heard.
 Drawing on her experience as a top columnist, journalist, broadcaster and chief executive, Christina will give advice on how to get your messages across.
 She will help you find your voice – and stand out from the crowd.